 Both the number of individuals and expenditure amounts for the supplementary assistance are overestimated in EUROMOD.
 This discrepancy in this benefit may be due to the inability to accurately replicate the asset test, misalignment of time periods and non-take-up.
 Moreover, since in EUROMOD annual income and not monthly income is used, this may lead to a situation where there is low-income in the short-term scenario, and the respective benefit entitlement, is not taken into consideration.
-On the other hand, expenditure in social assistance is slightly understated whilst the recipient numbers are in alignment with the external statistics.
-In table 3.6, unemployment assistance is slightly overestimated in EUROMOD whilst the recipients are almost equal to the external statistics.
-Furthermore, the simulation of special unemployment benefit is significantly overestimated in EUROMOD for the years 2020.
+On the other hand, expenditure and total recipients of the social assistance are almost equal to the external statistics, with the expenditure being slightly underestimated and recipients being slightly overestimated.

+In table 3.6, the unemployment assistance is slightly understated in 2021 and moves on to being slightly overestimated in 2022-2023 when compared to the external statistics.
+The recipients of this benefit in EUROMOD are understated in 2021 and 2023, with a ratio of 0.79 and 0.91 respectively, and are overstated in 2023 with a ratio of 1.14 when compared to external statistics.
+Furthermore, the simulation of special unemployment benefit is significantly overestimated in EUROMOD for the years 2022 and 2023.
 The simulation of this benefit is dependent on the simulation of the contributory unemployment benefit, as beneficiaries who are in receipt of the latter are eligible to the former if they meet the income and asset test criteria.
 Given that the number of recipients of the unemployment benefits is data based through the corresponding SILC variable (as explained further in the next section, "Simulation of Non-Means-tested Benefits"), this led to an increase in the number of beneficiaries of the special unemployment benefit, which also increased total expenditure.
-In addition, there is also the issue of sampling error as the actual number of beneficiaries that benefit from these non-contributory unemployment benefits is relatively very small, as long-term unemployment in Malta has continued to decrease year-on-year.
+In addition, there is also the issue of sampling error as the actual number of beneficiaries that benefit from these non-contributory unemployment benefits is relatively very small, as long-term unemployment in Malta has continued to decrease year-onyear.

 The age pension, during the covered period, exceeds the external statistics in terms of both the number of beneficiaries and the expenditure.
-This disparity arises because the external data for the age pension does not include the Cost-of-Living Adjustment component, which is an integral part of the benefit simulated in EUROMOD.
+This disparity arises because the external data for the age pension does not include the COLA component, which is an integral part of the benefit simulated in EUROMOD.
 Additionally, due to lack of data the asset test cannot be accurately replicated.